jensse/HelloJenkins/README.md

 The intent of this app is to get one up and running with [Jenkins](http://jenkins-ci.org/), quick and hopefully paninless.

-I have used [VirtualBox](https://www.virtualbox.org/) Currently this installation is out of scope.
+I have used Ubuntu Server on [VirtualBox](https://www.virtualbox.org/).
+Currently this installation is out of scope.

 ## Innstaling Jenkins on Ubuntu.